Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 Cargo operation is the process of transferring the cargo from the shore facility to the ship- called loading, and from the ship to the shore terminal called unloading or discharging.

-Ballasting and de-ballasting is simultaneously involved.
+Ballasting and de-ballasting are simultaneously involved.

 During loading, cargo transferred on board adds weight to the vessel.
 De-ballasting removes some of the ship’s weight to lighten her, thus counterbalancing the added cargo weight.